Geometric construction of Heisenberg-Weil representations for finite unitary groups and Howe correspondences: Introduction

-In characteristic two, a general formulation of the Howe correspondence for symplectic-orthogonal case is not known.
-However, there is a trial to construct such a correspondence in \cite[\S 7]{GuTiCross}, where they consider a dual pair $(\mathit{Sp}_{2n},O_2^{\pm})$ and construct a representation of the product group $\mathit{Sp}_{2n}(\bF_q) \times O_2^{\pm}(\bF_q)$.
-In this paper, we give a geometric construction of the Howe correspondence for the reductive dual pair $(\mathit{Sp}_{2n},O_2^-)$ as follows.
-The group $O^-_2(\bF_q)$ is isomorphic to the dihedral group $D_{2(q+1)}$.
-Hence, we can identify $O^-_2(\bF_q)$ with $U_1(\bF_q) \rtimes \mathrm{Gal}(\mathbb{F}_{q^2}/\mathbb{F}_q)$.
-We have natural homomorphisms $\mathit{Sp}_{2n}(\bF_q) \hookrightarrow U_{2n}(\bF_q)$ and $ U_{2n}(\bF_q) \times U_1(\bF_q) \to U_{2n}(\bF_q)$ (\cf \cite[\S1]{SriWcl}).
+In characteristic two, a general formulation of the Howe correspondence for symplectic-orthogonal case is not known (\cf \cite[\S 1]{TieDualcl}).
+However, there is a trial to construct such a correspondence in \cite[\S 7]{GuTiCross}, where they consider a dual pair $(\Sp_{2n},\oO_2^{\pm})$ and construct a representation of the product group $\Sp_{2n}(\bF_q) \times \oO_2^{\pm}(\bF_q)$.
+In this paper, we give a geometric construction of the Howe correspondence for the reductive dual pair $(\Sp_{2n},\oO_2^-)$ as follows.
+The group $\oO_2^-(\bF_q)$ is isomorphic to the dihedral group $D_{2(q+1)}$.
+Hence, we can identify $\oO_2^-(\bF_q)$ with $\oU_1(\bF_q) \rtimes \Gal (\mathbb{F}_{q^2}/\mathbb{F}_q)$.
+We have natural homomorphisms $\Sp_{2n}(\bF_q) \hookrightarrow \oU_{2n}(\bF_q)$ and $ \oU_{2n}(\bF_q) \times \oU_1(\bF_q) \to \oU_{2n}(\bF_q)$ (\cf \cite[\S1]{SriWcl}).
 Hence, we have a homomorphism

-Inflating $W_n$ under this homomorphism, we obtain a representation of $\mathit{Sp}_{2n}(\bF_q ) \times O_2^-(\bF_q )$.
-Using this representation, we define the Howe correspondence for $(\mathit{Sp}_{2n},O_2^-)$.
-Since the construction is geometric, we can relate the representation of $\mathit{Sp}_{2n}(\bF_q ) \times O_2^-(\bF_q )$ with a Lusztig induction in a geometric way.
+Inflating $W_n$ under this homomorphism, we obtain a representation of $\Sp_{2n}(\bF_q ) \times \oO_2^-(\bF_q )$.
+Using this representation, we define the Howe correspondence for $(\Sp_{2n},\oO_2^-)$.
+We note that the Frobenius action coming from the rationality of $X_{2n}'$ plays an important role in the construction of the Howe correspondence.
+Since the construction is geometric, we can relate the representation of $\Sp_{2n}(\bF_q ) \times \oO_2^-(\bF_q )$ with a Lusztig induction in a geometric way.
 Using the relation, we can show that the Howe correspondence preserves unipotency for any $q$.
 The preservation of the unipotency is proved in \cite[Theorem 3.5]{AdMoUnip} for symmetric and even-orthogonal pairs if $p$ is odd and $q$ is large enough.